K-OC/webhook-analytics/README.md

 ### Send Weather to Discord

-The `sendWeatherToDiscord` function is used to fetch weather information and send it to a Discord webhook.
+The `sendWeatherToDiscord` function is used to fetch weather information and send it to a Discord webhook using the wttr.in api.
 It accepts two parameters: `webhookURL` and `location`.
 The `webhookURL` is the URL of your Discord webhook where the weather information will be sent.
 The `location` parameter is optional and allows you to specify the location for which you want to fetch the weather.

 Here's an example of how to use the `sendWeatherToDiscord` function: